School of Computer Science

 Optimal inductive inference and its approximations

-Two-part talk on inductive inference delivered to the members of the Machine Learning and Optimization research group of the University of Manchester.
+Two-part talk on inductive inference delivered to the members of the Machine Learning and Optimization research group of the University of Manchester, UK.
 We first gave an intuitive interpretation of Solomonoff Induction, an intractable formalization of optimal inductive inference which combines ideas from philosophy, computer science, statistics & information theory.
 We then saw how nature and machine learning overcome the ill-posedness of induction by introducing assumptions and settling for approximations.
 Concepts covered included: common assumptions, bias-variance tradeoff, inductive bias & the no-free-lunch theorems, the role of Occam's Razor and elements of statistical learning theory.

 Introduction to AdaBoost

 Introductory lecture on AdaBoost delivered to the postgraduate class of COMP61011: Foundations of Machine Learning of the University of Manchester, UK.